 - Designate an out-of-state emergency contact to call if local phone lines are down.

 - Coastal residents need to secure loose items so waves and storm surges do not pick up the items, potentially injuring someone or damaging property.

-- For more information, go to Snohomish County Department of Emergency Management (DEM).
+- For more information, visit the Snohomish County Department of Emergency Management (DEM) website.